Browsed by

 Re-Religionization: Secularization Can’t Stop Human Nature

 Summary: Religiosity is an inescapable part of human nature.
 Secularization won’t—can’t—overcome it.
 Instead, the growing trend of secularization has just led those professing no religion to express their innate religious natures in sub-optimal, ill-thought-out, ad hoc ways.
-My book, The Triple Path, offers a better alternative that integrates our modern scientific understanding of the world with the wisdom of the world’s great religions.
 I just finished reading Ritual: Perspectives and Dimensions by Catherine Bell.
-It is an academic work surveying…
+It is an academic work surveying the field of ritual studies, describing the role rituals play in human existence, and discussing the various types of rituals.
+I found particularly interesting this passage…

 Read More Read More